New Columbia World Project to Address Climate Risks to Food in Six Countries

 “Columbia World Projects is an opportunity to take the research university mission to a new place.
 Everybody is trying to expand the boundaries of what research means and how it connects to the world,“ says Nicholas Lemann, director of the Columbia World Projects.
 “ACToday fits our model because it’s pure research of a kind only a university can really do but it’s ready to go out and be applied in the field to real significant human benefit.”

-Every year, one in eight people in developing countries go hungry for extended periods, according to the United Nations.
+Every year, one in nine people in developing countries go hungry for extended periods, according to the United Nations.
 Most are farmers and their children.
 Climate variability is one of the most significant threats to food systems in these countries, whose economies are still largely dependent on non-irrigated agriculture to grow their food.

 The goal of ACToday is to significantly reduce this threat in two key ways.
 The first is to increase the production and availability of state-of-the-art climate information products and tools; the second is to improve the way such information is used in development programs, national policy, insurance and other decision making related to food systems.